 Consider implementing and enforcing a physical distancing policy.

 Update all procedures impacted by physical distancing requirements.

 Discuss physical distancing measures in COVID-19 communications and training programs.

 Do not exceed the occupancy and gathering limits set by your jurisdiction, if applicable.

 Limit the number of persons gathered at one time, indoors and outdoors.

 Post room capacity signs at entrances to shared areas (e.g., kitchens, breakrooms, washrooms, conference rooms, elevators, etc.).

-Job tasks and activities that require workers to be in close contact with others should be modified if possible or suspended.
+Modify job tasks and activities that require workers to be in close contact with others, if possible.

 Discourage unnecessary physical contact such as hugs, handshakes, and high fives.